 A Shift in UTI Management – Next Generation Sequencing

-Over time, the understanding of the role of bacteria, fungi, and microbiome of the bladder that can contribute to UTIs.
+Over time, our understanding of the way bacteria, fungi, and the microbiome of the bladder contribute to UTIs has evolved.
 Now, a novel concept has emerged which asserts that the bladder has a living, dynamic system of changing microbiota.
 In this new understanding, UTI-related voiding dysfunction and pain result from dysbiosis.
 Also, each individual patient’s own association of bacteria, viruses, and fungi drives the infection process.

 While in the past, UTI detection focused on single pathogens that caused acute infections, there has been a shift in emphasis toward biofilm-driven chronic infections.
 Only DNA sequencing can detect these biofilms.

 This next generation sequencing (NGS) approach can lead to more precise medicine and treatment because it has a much higher sensitivity.
 NGS can also detect antibiotic resistance, bacterial load, and fungi in samples.
 More accurate detection of the leading pathogen causing the infection allows for more accurate and effective treatment.